djhmateer/djhmateer.github.io/_posts/2022-06-09-how to find and evaluate a niche.md

 - Put customers at heart of everything ie make sure email list (launch list) is setup and we're regularly communicating and listening
 - Write blog articles about how we're doing this
 - Tweet?
+- write for PC Pro or...
+(Lewes connection)

 ## Landing Page